qtalr/lab-00/README.md

 - Access a lab activity
 - Create, edit, and export a Quarto document as a report
 - Demonstrate your ability to use some of the basic Markdown syntax
-- Learn the submission process on Canvas
+- Learn the submission process.

 ## Instructions